What Causes Ingrown Toenails?

 How to Get Rid of Ingrown Toenails

 The usual place to start with treating ingrown toenails is with home care.
 However, don’t forget: skip home care and call us instead if any of the situations we discussed previously is in play.

 If your case is otherwise mild, the following steps may provide the relief you need:

-- Soak your feet for 15-20 minutes in warm water to soften the nail tissue.
-This will relieve tenderness and can reduce swelling.
+- Soak your feet for 15-20 minutes in warm water to soften the nail tissue, relieve tenderness, and reduce swelling.

-- Use antibiotic cream or ointment on the tender area and then properly bandage the affected toe.
+- After soaking, gently pat the foot dry, then apply antibiotic cream or ointment and properly bandage the affected toe.

 - Keep your toe out of tight shoes while it heals.
 Barefoot or open-toed shoes are usually the best options, depending on the situation.
 (Don’t run around outside barefoot, please.)

 Some sources say to place a piece of dental floss or cotton beneath the nail after you soak, but there is some risk for pieces of these items to become stuck and potentially increase your risk of infection.
 If you do use floss or cotton, always replace it several times per day and make sure you get all of it out of there.